-Applied Music I
+Course Title Applied Music II

-Applied Music I is the first level of a three-semester sequence in performance skills.
-Students will be assigned technical exercises and works to be performed.
-Music theory, aural skills, sight-reading, and musicianship appropriate to the level of practical ability will also be covered.
+Applied Music II is the second level of a three-semester sequence in performance skills.
+Students are assigned technical exercises and works to be performed.
+Music theory, aural skills, sight-reading and musicianship appropriate to the level of practical ability will also be covered.
 Juries and recitals of solo performances are required.
 All applied studies for music majors include a weekly one-hour individual lesson and two-hour studio lab.
-Academic Career